-- structure varied and flexible pupil groupings, sometimes allowing able pupils to work together, sometimes allowing them to take particular roles in mixed ability groups - differentiation by task (including differentiated homework) - · differentiation by outcome - setting individual targets - open ended tasks - · working at pace - relating ideas to their own or to external experiences - accessing appropriate sources of information - using a higher level of language (especially in one to one teaching or marking) - skipping stages that aren't needed /undertaking less practise - · making presentations to the group - designing games - suggesting improvements to processes/products etc. - problem solving - conducting interviews and designing questionnaires - debate, criticism - representing information diagrammatically or pictorially - providing questions to given answers - conjecture (asking questions that begin with 'What if ...?) - encouraging pupils to become 'independent learners' - organising their own work - developing the ability to evaluate their own work and so become self- critical - setting demanding targets and urging them to constantly raise their own expectations of themselves in all curriculum areas
+- structure varied and flexible pupil groupings, sometimes allowing able pupils to work together, sometimes allowing them to take particular roles in mixed ability groups - adaptation by task (including adapted homework) - adaptation by outcome - setting individual targets - open ended tasks - working at pace - relating ideas to their own or to external experiences - accessing appropriate sources of information - using a higher level of language (especially in one-to-one teaching or marking) - skipping stages that aren't needed /undertaking less practice - making presentations to the group - · designing games - suggesting improvements to processes/products etc. - problem solving - conducting interviews and designing questionnaires - · debate, criticism - representing information diagrammatically or pictorially - providing questions to given answers - conjecture (asking questions that begin with 'What if ...?) - encouraging all pupils to become 'independent learners) - organising their own work - developing the ability to evaluate their own work and so become self- critical - setting demanding targets for the work of more able pupils and urging them to constantly raise their own expectations of themselves in all curriculum areas